-Colorectal cancer is the third most common cancer in the United States, and the National Cancer Institute estimates that about 1 in 20 people will develop the disease in their lifetime.
+Colorectal cancer is the fourth most common cancer in the United States.
 But thanks to better screening and improved treatments, colorectal cancer is becoming one of the easiest cancers to detect, treat — and prevent.

 While most cases are diagnosed in patients 50 years and older, colorectal cancer in young people is becoming more common, and experts estimate that the number of cases among those younger than 50 will continue to rise.
 Young onset colorectal cancers are typically diagnosed at later stages when treatment is more difficult.
 Roswell Park has a dedicated program, offering services specifically for younger colon cancer patients who face unique challenges.